AlanAndre/HHResumeUpdater/README.md

 >
 > - `sudo apt-get install chromium-chromedriver`
 >
-> - A nice idea to increase swap space:
+> - A nice idea is to increase swap space:
 > > - `sudo nano /etc/dphys-swapfile`
 > > - Raspbian has 100MB of swap by default.
 You should change it to 2048MB in the configuration file.
       So you will have to find this line:`CONF_SWAPSIZE=100` And then change it into: